The Lats are responsible for pulling our shoulders down and extending the arms back - these are all those actions that make your posture look great!

 Using a pull up bar effectively isolates the Lats.
 If you have access to it, use it a few times a week, first to hang and engage the Lats without pulling up, to build some strength.
 Then, start with a couple of half-way pull ups, and work up to 10 full repetitions over several weeks.

-However, if you do not need a bar to isolate these muscles and create great posture.
+However, you do not need a bar to isolate these muscles and create great posture.

-Yoga has several postures that isolate the Lats in a gentle way.
+Yoga has several positions that isolate the Lats in a gentle way.
 The following are two of my favorite postures.